 That was Glaucon’s challenge in Plato’s Republic.
-Give anyone the Ring of Gyges—invisibility, freedom from accountability—and watch justice disappear.
+Give anyone the Ring of Gyges—invisibility and freedom from accountability—and you will watch justice disappear.
 His argument?
 We act justly only when someone is watching.

 Socrates disagreed.
 Justice isn’t the fear of getting caught.
 It’s the proper ordering of the soul—an intrinsic good, not a reward.